Common Raven

 American Crow

-Smaller with a thinner bill, fan-shaped tail, and a higher-pitched 'caw' vocalization.
+Smaller with a fan-shaped tail and a smoother throat; has a higher-pitched 'caw' vocalization.

 Chihuahuan Raven

-Nearly identical but smaller, found primarily in the arid Southwest, and has white bases on its neck feathers.
+Nearly identical but slightly smaller; found only in the Southwestern US and Mexico; possesses white bases on neck feathers.

 Frequently Asked Questions